Eat a Bowl of Tea: Setting and historical context

 Chu's novel begins right after the close of World War II.
 Numerous references are made to the Asian American soldiers represented by Ben Loy.
 After the war, many elderly men were confined to the cities of San Francisco, Seattle, Los Angeles, Boston, and New York City, as the 1882 Chinese Exclusion Act and Immigration Act of 1924 had prevented them from returning to their wives and family in China and also from bringing these family members to the United States.
 For this reason, many Chinatowns in the USA were "bachelor societies."
-This unfortunate predicament is depicted through the old men of the novel, such as Wah Gay and Lee Gong, but it also plays out in the way Mei Oi's arrival affects the entire community.
-In fact, the conflict of the novel arises from the repeal of the Exclusion Act in 1943, for Mei Oi could not have come to the States before then.
+The conflict of the novel arises from the repeal of the Exclusion Act in 1943, for Mei Oi could not have come to the States before then.

 Another aspect of the novel is the effect of Chinese American men on life back in China.
 Chinese men who had emigrated to the United States were known as gimshunhocks, or "sojourner in Gold Mountain" from the Chinese name for America.
 These men were highly desirable husbands for young women in China, as is seen in Mei Oi's willingness to marry Ben Loy.

-Point of view

-The novel is told by a third-person omniscient narrator – one who is able to reach and relay the thoughts, feelings, and actions of the characters.
-Yet, thoughts and feelings of minor characters are usually withheld in order for readers to focus on relating to the major figures in the novel.
-There are points in the novel when the reader knows more about a situation or character than anyone in the actual story – this unique situation allows for thorough analysis or characters and the development of suspense.

-Structure

-Although the novel does not begin at the earliest chronological point of the story (ab ovo), it also does not follow the typical structure of in medias res.
-It starts near the beginning of the time span of the story, depicting Ben Loy and Mei Oi as a married couple sleeping in the "quiet of the early morning" (9).
-As this peaceful scene is unnervingly interrupted by a prostitute ringing Ben Loy's doorbell, the purpose of the passage becomes apparent.
-It highlights the cause of Ben Loy's impotency and the effect this has on Mei Oi, foreshadowing the deterioration of their relationship.
-By setting an ominous tone and introducing complicated primary characters, the first chapter engages readers and creates a desire to know more about their history and future.

-The narrative then jumps back in time to "several months before the wedding" (15) and continues chronologically from this point on.
-This chronological order is interrupted only after the first chapter when the text reveals an important memory to the reader, usually triggered by something in the character's present environment.